 Coaching Courses (clinics) for FUNdamentals, Learn to Train and Soccer For Life certification are offered by Ontario Soccer through various host clubs, usually between January and April each year.
 You can search for available courses and register on the Coach Centre website.
 If you are a new coach or are moving up to a new LTPD stage, then you must complete the appropriate courses.

 Make Ethical Decisions (MED) is an additional NCCP (National Coaching Certification Program) course that is required for all coaches.
 By successfully completing the MED workshop you will be fully equipped to handle virtually any ethical situation with confidence and surety.
-Click here for a list of upcoming MED courses, including on-line courses.
+To learn more, refer to the list of upcoming MED courses, including on-line courses.

 You will have to provide your NCCP registration number when you sign up for an MED course.
-Click on the link below to retrieve your existing number, or to create a new NCCP#.
+Use the link below to retrieve your existing number, or to create a new NCCP#.

 Link: Getting your NCCP#